2. Scalar types and control structures in Python#

 Important

-Classes define the following kinds of attributes:
+Classes define two kinds of attributes:

 Here is how we can read the two slots: